fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-parsing.md

 <tr>
 <th>allDay</th>
 <td markdown='1'>
 Boolean (`true` or `false`).
 Determines if the event is shown in the "all-day" section of the view, if applicable.
 Determines if time text is displayed in the event.
-If this value is not specified, it will be inferred by the `start`/`end`.
+If this value is not specified, it will be inferred by the `start` and `end` properties.
 See notes below.

 **Do not put quotes around this value**.
 That would make it a string, not a boolean.
 </td>